Heat Sink Fins Natural Convection CFD: Thermal Analysis Validation in Fluent

 - Reference [1]: Liou, Hung-Jyun, Shwin-Chung Wong, and Yi-Cheng Lin.
 “Revisit on the natural convection from horizontal multi-channel rectangular-fin heat sinks.”
 International Journal of Thermal Sciences171 (2022): 107232.

-Figure 1: The experimental setup of the heat sink used in the reference paper [1].
+Figure 1: The experimental setup of the heat sink used in the validation paper [1].

-Figure 2: The computational domain showing the heat sink placed within the larger air volume for the simulation [1].
+Figure 2: The computational domain showing the heat sink placed within the larger air volume for the CFD simulation.
+[1].

-Figure 3: Velocity field (top) and temperature distribution (bottom) from the Natural Convection From Heat Sink Fins CFD simulation, showing the rising thermal plume caused by the hot fins.
+Figure 3: Velocity field (top) and temperature distribution (bottom) showing the rising thermal plume.

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.